WILD FOODIES' HOME PAGE

 CONDITIONS: sun/shade, moist soil

-COMMENT: eat young leafs and green seed heads (raw or cooked).
+COMMENT: Tastes like mushrooms!
+Eat young leafs and green seed heads (raw or cooked).
 Dry leaves for year-around use or to cook more easily.
 Old leafs do not break down easily, even after extensive boiling.

 CAUTION: For those on blood thinners, plaintain is a coagulant and can dry out the skin.